immcantation/presto/examples/Jiang2013/README.rst

 Which may be downloaded from the NCBI Sequence Read Archive under accession ID: SRX190717.
-For this example, we will use the first 30,000 sequences of sample 43 (accession: SRR765688), which may downloaded downloaded using fastq-dump from the
+For this example, we will use the first 50,000 sequences of sample 43 (accession: SRR765688), which may downloaded downloaded using fastq-dump from the
 `SRA Toolkit <http://www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software>`__::

-    fastq-dump -X 30000 SRR765688
+    fastq-dump -X 50000 SRR765688

-Primer and sample barcode (referred to as MID in Jiang et al, 2013) sequences are available in the published manuscript.
+Primer and sample barcode (referred to as MID in Jiang, He and Weinstein et al, 2013) sequences are available in the published manuscript.
 This example assumes that the sample barcodes, forward primers (V-region), and reverse primers (C-region) have been extracted from the manuscript and placed into three corresponding FASTA files.